Learning the dynamics of cell-cell interactions in confined cell migration

-Remarkably, our inference approach reveals that the inferred single-cell contributions $F(x,v)$ are qualitatively and quantitatively similar to the equivalent term inferred from experiments with single cells for both cell lines~\cite{Brueckner2019} (Fig.~\ref{fig4}a,e, Supplementary Section S4).
-Also, the inferred noise amplitudes are similar to those inferred from single cell experiments for both cell lines, $\sigma \approx 50 \si{\micro\meter}/\mathrm{h}^{3/2}$.
+Remarkably, our inference approach reveals that the inferred single-cell contributions $F(x,v)$ on two-state micropatterns are qualitatively and quantitatively similar to the equivalent term inferred from experiments with single cells for both cell lines~\cite{Brueckner2019} (Fig.~\ref{fig4}a,e, Supplementary Section S4).
+Also, the inferred noise amplitudes are similar to those inferred from single cell experiments for both cell lines, $\sigma \approx 50 \ \si{\micro\meter}/\mathrm{h}^{3/2}$.
 This suggests that the presence of another cell does not significantly alter the confinement dynamics experienced by one of the cells, and instead manifests in the interaction terms of the equation of motion.
 Our inference yields the spatial dependence of the cohesion term (Fig.~\ref{fig4}b,f) and the effective friction term (Fig.~\ref{fig4}c,g).
 Importantly, the functional dependence of the inferred terms is in accord with our interpretation of the contact acceleration maps (Fig.~\ref{fig3}): MCF10A cells exhibit a repulsive cohesive interaction, and a regular effective friction, which reflects that cells slow down as they move past each other.
 In contrast, MDA-MB-231 cells interact through a predominantly attractive cohesion term, becoming weakly repulsive at long distances, and exhibit effective 'anti-friction'.
+We infer a similar 'anti-friction' interaction from MDA-MB-231 cell pairs migrating on micropatterned tracks, suggesting that this result is not sensitive to the presence of the constriction (Fig.~\ref{fig4}f,g).
 This anti-friction generates sliding behavior, where cells on average accelerate as they move past each other with increasing relative speed.
 These results are robust with respect to the details of the inference procedure (Supplementary Section S4).
-Taken together, these findings demonstrate that the dynamics of interacting MCF10A and MDA-MB-231 cells on confining micropatterns are well described by our model (Eq.~\eqref{eq1}) with distinct types of interactions for the two cell lines.
+Taken together, these findings demonstrate that the dynamics of interacting MCF10A and MDA-MB-231 cells on confining micropatterns are well described by our model (\eqref{eq1}) with distinct types of interactions for the two cell lines.